Got broken stuff? Toss it? No way! Bring it to one of our Repair Cafes!

 Thank you to Snohomish County Solid Waste for their funding of this valuable community program and of course Repair Café International for letting us be part of their growing network of global Repair Cafes.

-Thanks also goes to King County Solid Waste and Sno Isle Libraries for their ongoing support!
+Thanks also goes to King County Solid Waste, Everett Public Library and Sno Isle Libraries for their ongoing support!